pxai/fjs/document/content/functionaljs.md

 write your functions in a way that they can be combined.
 This is the way.

 # Currying
-Currying takes a function with n parameters and turns it into n functions with a single parameters.
+Currying takes a function with n parameters and turns it into n functions with a single parameter.

 ![WAT](img/mindblow.png)

 It may sound crazy at first, but it’s just another technique for code reuse.

-Currying it’s a basic tool to create new code, just as we do with composition, and also allows us to create nice expressions to map over data.
+Currying it’s a basic tool to create new code, just as we do with composition, and it also allows us to create nice expressions to map over data.
 As a simple example, we have a function that calculates a final prize given the prize, discount and taxes:
 ```JavaScript
 const total = (tax, discount, amount) => { … }